djangocon/2023.djangocon.eu/_schedule/talks/2022-10-18-15-50-t0-just-enough-ops-for-developers.md

 * How can I make my app faster?
 * Will autoscaling help me save costs?
 * What about serverless?
-* How do I store files?
-* How is the app performing for my users?
-* How do I check for errors?
-* How do I troubleshoot failures (app not starting or periodically crashing)?

 If you're a developer and want to run your applications successfully without deep DevOps knowledge, this talk is for you.
 It will help if you have some basic Django developer experience, but other than that, no specific knowledge is necessary!